 The objective in adjusting the Rx audio is to use the full dynamic range of the a/d without incurring overdrive. fldigi provides a number of display controls to assist in setting up the Rx audio.
-There are two controls that ONLY adjust the visual appearance of the waterfall and DO NOT effect the a/d or the signal decoders.
+There are two controls that adjust the visual appearance of the waterfall.
 These controls are below and to the left of the waterfall, "Upper signal level (dB)", and "Signal range (dB)".
+The "Upper signal level" control is a gain control.
+0 dB = x1,-6 dB = x2.
+These values are dB relative to input signal level.
+This control will effect the Waterfall, FFT, and SIGnal views.
+The "Signal range" control will only effect the Waterfall and FFT views.

-Figure 2.14: Waterfall level/range controls
+Figure 2.15 Waterfall level/range controls